The Gladiator transforms the iconic Wrangler into a pickup truck, using a longer wheelbase and adding a 5-foot bed.

 Either way, wind noise on the highway is loud.

 The off-road-focused Rubicon has suspension and tires that are optimized for rock climbing.

 The damped tailgate is a nice touch.

-Available advanced safety features include forward collision warning, automatic emergency braking, and blind spot warning.
+Several advanced safety features are available, including forward collision warning, automatic emergency braking, blind spot warning, and rear cross traffic warning.